Load low-bandwidth site?

 Factal is a breaking news technology company that helps the world’s largest organisations protect people, avoid disruptions and expedite disaster relief when global events put them at immediate risk.
 Teams of all sizes at over 230 NGOs use Factal’s fast, verified updates.
 You’ll be able to move faster to help protect staff, direct emergency resources, and keep tabs on fast-moving developments.
 Chat with their 24/7 newsroom and other security pros to get the situational intelligence you need.
 Receive alerts anywhere you need them, including via the popular Factal mobile app.

-GISF members with full membership can access Factal’s unlimited real-time risk intelligence platform for free and bypass the additional Factal vetting process.
-GISF Associate members will also receive access, however full unlimited access to the platform may be reviewed on a case-by-case basis in accordance with Factal’s internal definitions.
+GISF members can access Factal’s unlimited real-time risk intelligence platform for free and bypass the additional Factal vetting process.
+GISF associates will also receive access.
+However full unlimited access to the platform may be reviewed on a case-by-case basis in accordance with Factal’s internal definitions.

 GISF Exercise Platform